 Thankfully, there is software that allows you to conveniently print your own checks, which is a fantastic way of keeping your business running smoothly.

-With that in mind we know you need to look for the best printer for checks.
+With that in mind we know you need to look for the Printers that print checks.
+We have researched few of the top printers of the market and listed the best printer for checks.

 Best Printers for Checks Reviews

 1. Canon Pixma MG3620 Printer | Best Printer For Printing Checks From Quickbooks

 When looking for a printer for checks, it’s best to also consider your all-round business needs.
 An All-In-One printer seems something of a necessity.

 Not only would you be able to print your checks in a 4800x1200dpi resolution, but you would also be able to scan your incoming as well as outgoing checks on the 1200×2400 dpi flatbed scanner, so that you can keep a digitised record.

 This inkjet printer has a print speed of 5.7ipm in color, and 9.9ipm in black.
 What does that translate to in terms of checks?
 If we consider an A4 sheet of paper to allow for the printing of 3 checks, that is getting you 17.1 color checks per minute or 29.7 black and white checks per minute.

 The Canon Pixma MG3620 has 2-individual ink-cartridges (black and color) which is enough if your business needs require check, receipt and standard document printing.